 With arguably the largest protected areas in the world, home to unique array of bio-diversity and abundant quantities of wildlife, Tanzania natural assets should merit a claim to it being one of the richest countries in the world.
 To be sustainably so there was a need to make these riches accessible to all sectors of international tourism and the need to develop a true and robust tourism industry capable of bringing economic development to the country as a whole.
 As a result, tourism initially gave life to a great number of vehicle-based safari companies, who opened up the country to the new surge of visitors, transforming the economy at grass-roots level across large swathes of the country.

-Some 26 years ago, Coastal also recognized this opportunity to move into the tourism industry, but instead of investing in vehicles reliant on major National investments in roads, bridges and tourism infrastructures, Coastal decided instead to develop a flying safari network capable of accessing the remotest parts of the country, where no roads would yet reach, or possibly ever do so.
+30 years ago, Coastal also recognized this opportunity to move into the tourism industry, but instead of investing in vehicles reliant on major National investments in roads, bridges and tourism infrastructures, Coastal decided instead to develop a flying safari network capable of accessing the remotest parts of the country, where no roads would yet reach, or possibly ever do so.
 Furthermore, this would allow Coastal to support and sustain like-minded visionaries with ecologically-sustainable camps and low-impact development in far-flung wilderness areas and provide an entirely different perspective on one of the world’s most celebrated tourism destinations.

 This legacy continues today, with Coastal Aviation flying to some 100 strips located in some of the most isolated pockets of the East African Region.
-The scheduled Coastal network also connects visitors to Kenya, Uganda and Rwanda with the world-famous Serengeti, links with Southern Tanzania parks of Selous and Ruaha, and unites the tropical island paradises of Pemba, Zanzibar, Mafia and Fanjove Private Iasland with the National Parks and towns of the mainland.
+The scheduled Coastal network also connects visitors to Kenya and Rwanda with the world-famous Serengeti, links with Southern Tanzania parks of Selous and Ruaha, and unites the tropical island paradises of Pemba, Zanzibar, Mafia and Fanjove Private Iasland with the National Parks and towns of the mainland.